umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 [You can read more about configuring ModelsBuilder here.](../../../Reference/Templating/Modelsbuilder)

 :::note
-If you are using the [Visual Studio Extension for ModelsBuilder](https://marketplace.visualstudio.com/items?itemName=ZpqrtBnk.UmbracoModelsBuilderExtension&ssr=false), and have Umbraco Id enabled on your Cloud project, you might get the error message "Unauthorized" when generating models.
-This is because the extension can't use Umbraco Id credentials.
-You can get around this issue by creating a new User in the back-office of your local installation, and supplying those credentials in the Visual Studio options.
+If you are using the [Visual Studio Extension for ModelsBuilder](https://marketplace.visualstudio.com/items?itemName=ZpqrtBnk.UmbracoModelsBuilderExtension&ssr=false) and get the error message "Unauthorized" when generating models, you will need to use or create a backoffice user in your local installation, and supply the credentials for this user in the Visual Studio options.
+This is necessary because the extension is not able to authenticate against Umbraco Id.
 :::

 ### Using Umbraco namespaces in your `*.Core` project